-2.4 USA Fencing National Tournaments
+2.4 USA FENCING NATIONAL TOURNAMENTS

-For registration accuracy, speed and environmental reasons, USA Fencing uses an online registration system.
+For registration accuracy, speed and to do our part to be green, USA Fencing uses an online registration system.
 The online registration system generates a receipt of payment upon processing of a valid payment.
 Paper entry forms are also available to be emailed, mailed or faxed to the National Office.
 For faster processing of paper entries, email your form to nationalevents@usafencing.org.
 There will be a \$20 fee assessed to all paper entry forms.
 All entries, regardless of method, must be received at the National Office by the published deadline for that tournament.
 Qualification is required for any Championship tournament.
+See below for a list of registration statuses and definitions when reviewing entries in the online registration system: